ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

  The SATP client and server (gateways) must share knowledge that the transfer connection is ending in order to avoid third party attacks.

- (a) close_notify:This alert notifies the recipient that the sender gateway will not send any more messages on this transfer connection.
+ (a) close_notify: This alert notifies the recipient that the sender gateway will not send any more messages on this transfer connection.
  Any data received after a closure alert has been received MUST be ignored.

- (b) user_canceled:This alert notifies the recipient that the sender gateway is canceling the transfer connection for some reason unrelated to a protocol failure.
+ (b) user_canceled: This alert notifies the recipient that the sender gateway is canceling the transfer connection for some reason unrelated to a protocol failure.